sai-d-build/circuit_stem/DOCS/CORE_REFACTORING.md

 #### **Step 1: Create the "Adapter" File**

-This file would contain helper functions to translate between the old models and our new, pure entities.
+This file will contain helper functions to translate between the old models and our new, pure entities.

 Create a new file: `lib/application/domain_adapter.dart`.